row of vintage and modern perfume bottles

 1893

-The World’s Fair Columbian Exposition: Blocki hosts Dr. Witt, president of the German Chemical Society and a jurist at the fair.
-At the turn of the century German chemists were isolating odor compounds in raw materials to create new fragrances.
+The World’s Fair Columbian Exposition: Blocki hosts the president of the Chemical Society and a jurist at the fair.
+At the turn of the century chemists were isolating odor compounds in raw materials to create new fragrances.

 drawing of 1907 patent with flower in perfume bottle